sabifo4/LUCA-divtimes/03_additional_analyses/02_blunc_analysis/README.md

 ./Combine_MCMC.sh $dirname_2 mcmc_files_ILN "`seq 1 16`" ILN 20000 Y bsinBV_ILN
 ```

+Once the scripts above have finished, new directories called `mcmc_files_[GBM|ILN]` and `mcmcf4traces_bsinBV_[GBM|ILN]` will be created inside `01_posterior/`.

+> [!NOTE]
+>
+> Please note that we have not been able to upload to this GitHub repository the `mcmcf4traces_bsinBV_[GBM|ILN]` directory nor the large concatenated `mcmc.txt` inside `mcmc_files_[GBM|ILN]`.
+If you have not generated them by following our guidelines and/or want to check out results, please download [the archive we stored at the University of Bristol data repository (~71Gb)](https://data.bris.ac.uk/datasets/405xnm7ei36d2cj65nrirg3ip/LUCAdivtimes.zip), which follows the same file structure as in this repository.

-Once the scripts above have finished, new directories called `mcmc_files_part_[GBM|ILN]` and `mcmcf4traces_bsinBV_[GBM|ILN]` will be created inside `01_posterior/`.
-To map the mean time estimates with the filtered chains, we need to copy a control file, the calibrated Newick tree, and the dummy alignment we previously generated when analysing the results when sampling from the prior:
+To map the mean time estimates with the filtered chains, we need to use a control file with `print = -1` that reads the calibrated Newick tree, the dummy alignment we previously generated when analysing the results when sampling from the prior, and the concatenated `mcmc.txt` file with the samples from all chains that passed the filters:

 ```sh
 # Run from `sum_analyses_prot/01_posterior` directory.